kenschneider18/rpi-metro-display/README.md

 The font that I use on my personal display is `fonts/6x10.bdf` from the `rpi-rgb-led-matrix` library.

+Though it looks like one display, I'm actually using two of [these](https://www.adafruit.com/product/2277) Adafruit displays chained together.
+To drive and power them I'm using Adafruit's [RGB Matrix HAT](https://www.adafruit.com/product/2345).

 A WMATA API Key is needed to get live train data.
 API keys are free and you can sign up for one [here](https://developer.wmata.com/).

 The stations and lines files needed to run a display can be created using `updateLinesInfo.py` and `updateStationInfo.py` as stand alone programs.